NeonFS/NeonFSLib/docs/core/Result.md

 ---

-For more examples and integration details, see the [Usage](Usage.md) documentation.
+For more examples and integration details, see the [Result Usage](ResultUsage.md) documentation.